Nettrice Gaskins: Career

 Gaskins investigates humans versus nature, sound versus imagery.
 She wants people of color to be able to see themselves in computing and digital technology fields.
 She is known for her STEAM work, arguing that adding Art to the traditional Science, Technology, Engineering and Math education will open more opportunities for students of color.
 She believes that STEM has always existed within groups that are not traditionally part of the mainstream discourse, and through the arts (like hip-hop, film, dance, theater, video games, and visual art) people may realize that these groups were always part of the conversation.
 She is inspired by the “entrepreneurial spirit," as she calls it, as a way to progress, visible in such ingenious pioneers as Fred Eversley, John Coltrane, Sun Ra, George Clinton and Grandmaster Flash who adapted the currently used cross-fader from reclaimed electronics.

 Her work creates spaces that respond to culture, within a culture, thus become a catalyst for change inside communities, instead of being in the control of others.
-She is also known for her cultural criticism, including the unpacking of Beyoncé's Formation video at the intersection of contemporary police killings of black boys and the story of traditional voodoo spirit, Ghede Nibo.
+She is known for her cultural criticism, including the unpacking of Beyoncé's Formation video at the intersection of contemporary police killings of black boys and the story of traditional voodoo spirit, Ghede Nibo.
+Gaskins is also known for her daily practice of creating AI-generated and AI-assisted art that counters bias in machine learning.

 In 2014, Gaskins spoke at a symposium called "Afrofuturism in Black Theology: Race, Gender, Sexuality and the State of Black Religion in the Black Metropolis" featuring George Clinton at Vanderbilt University.
 She spoke at a symposium called "Why Comix?
 Drawing the World You Want to See" about representation in comics at Northwestern University and on a panel called the Aesthetic Architecture Symposium titled "The Aesthetics of Activism: Afro-Futurism, Xenofeminism, and Disobedient Objects" at Yale University in 2016.

-Dr. Gaskins' artistic collaboration with artificial intelligence began when teaching high school computer science students about DeepDream.

 Gaskins' digital installation, AR Virtual Sounding Space, using both physical computing and projection mapping, was the 2015 feature of Paseo Pop Up, a festival produced by Paseo Projects in Taos, New Mexico.
 It was a digital projection on the Luna Chapel at the Couse-Sharp Historic Site.
 The immersive projected piece was inspired by cosmograms, culturally-based maps of space and time like the medicine wheel.
 The public then could affect the piece through gloves that control the sound and color of the projection.
 As part of this engagement, she was one of a few artists with engagements in Electrofunk Mixtape: A Virtual Sounding Space, a workshop with local students.
 She performed Electrofunk Mixtape: Illuminus Edition with Hank Shocklee in Boston, MA as part of the Illuminus outdoor festival.